Bad news for Jane.

 To avoid further trouble Brian didn't argue.
-We left the bar and set off to the nearby Prince of Wales.
-Although I was prompted many times, I wouldn't discuss the reason for the incident in The Guildford, I would hardly speak about anything, remaining withdrawn for the rest of the evening.
+They left the bar and set off to the nearby Prince of Wales.
+Although Jane was prompted many times, she wouldn't discuss the reason for the incident in The Guildford.
+She would hardly speak about anything, remaining withdrawn for the rest of the evening.

-We left the bar and said our goodbyes before setting off towards Terry's house.
-Terry stopped by the off-licence on the corner of his street and took hold of my hand as he turned to look into my eyes.
+They left the bar and said their goodbyes before setting off towards Terry's house.
+Terry stopped by the off-licence on the corner of his street and took hold of Jane’s hand as he turned to look into her eyes.
 "Jane, I want to know.
 What was all that about with that prat in The Guildford?"

 "No, you don't want to know, Terry."

 "Is it something to do with your sister?"
-I looked at him but didn't answer.
+She looked at him but didn't answer.
 "Look, this is my manor, I know that bloke.
 I want to know what's going on, Jane, please."